Do you love the flavors of Indian cuisine, but find that you don’t have quite enough turmeric in your pantry? Never fear!

 A bit of garam masala can provide a complex flavor profile that will spice up your kitchen.

-Garam masala contains many more spices than just turmeric.
+But what is garam masala?
+Well, it’s a spice blend that contains many more spices than just turmeric.

-It has the potential to deepen flavors and elevate a dish in ways that turmeric simply can’t.
+As a result, it has the potential to deepen flavors and elevate a dish in ways that turmeric simply can’t.

 Think unique and luscious curries, fragrant sides, and tantalizing marinades.